Secure CheckoutPersonal information is secured with SSL technology.

 - Paperback ISBN:

 Prof. Dr.-Ing.
-Guido Dartmann, is a Professor and Research Group Leader at Trier University of Applied Sciences, Germany.
-Dr. Dartmann also serves as a co-lead of the German Internet of Things expert group of national Digital Summit.
+Guido Dartmann is a professor and research group leader at Trier University of Applied Sciences, Germany.
+Dr. Dartmann also serves as a co-lead of the German IoT expert group of national Digital Summit.
 His research interests include distributed systems, data analytics, signal processing, optimization of technical systems, cyber-physical systems, wireless communication, cyber-security, internet of things, and traffic and mobility.

 Professor and Research Group Leader, Trier University of Applied Sciences, Co-lead of the German Internet of Things expert group of National Digital Summit and Visiting Scholar (Lehrauftrag), ICE institute, RWTH Aachen University, Germany

-Houbing Song, PhD, is an Assistant Professor of Electrical Engineering and Computer Science and the director of the Security and Optimization for Networked Globe Laboratory (SONG Lab) at the Embry-Riddle Aeronautical University, Florida.
-His research interests include cyber-physical systems, cybersecurity and privacy, internet of things, big data analytics, connected vehicles, smart health, wireless communications, and networking.
-Dr. Song has edited and authored several books in the field, including Cyber-Physical Systems: Foundations, Principles and Applications.
+Houbing Song, PhD, is an assistant professor of Electrical Engineering and Computer Science and the director of the Security and Optimization for Networked Globe Laboratory (SONG Lab) at the Embry-Riddle Aeronautical University, Florida, United States.
+His research interests include cyber-physical systems, cybersecurity and privacy, IoT, big data analytics, connected vehicles, smart health, wireless communications, and networking.
+Dr. Song has edited and authored several books in the field, including Cyber-Physical Systems: Foundations, Principles and Applications published by Elsevier.

-Assistant Professor of Electrical Engineering and Computer Science, Director of the Security and Optimization for Networked Globe Laboratory (SONG Lab), Embry-Riddle Aeronautical University, Florida, USA
+Assistant Professor of Electrical Engineering and Computer Science, Director of the Security and Optimization for Networked Globe Laboratory (SONG Lab), Embry-Riddle Aeronautical University, Florida, United States

 Prof. Dr.-Ing.
-Anke Schmeink, is a Professor and Group Leader for the Institute for Theoretical Information Technology at RWTH Aachen University, Germany.
+Anke Schmeink, is a professor leading the ISEK research and teaching area at RWTH Aachen University, Germany.
 Her research interests include information theory and network optimization.

 Professor and Group Leader, Institute for Theoretical Information Technology, RWTH Aachen University, Germany